ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 ### Targeting block and Segmentation API [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-Targeting block for the Page Builder enables you to display different Content items to different users depending on the Segments they belong to.
+Targeting block for the Page Builder enables you to display different content items to different users depending on the Segments they belong to.

 ![Targeting block](3.2_targeting_block.png)